tradingstrategy-ai/docs/source/glossary.rst

         The best trading algorithm in the world is one that makes most profit.

-        Depending on the the market situation and available :term:`trading pairs <trading pair>`, the best trading algorithm can vary day by day.
-See :term:`trading strategy` term to get an overall summary of different available trading algorithms.
+        Depending on the the market situation and available :term:`trading pairs <trading pair>`, the best trading algorithm can vary day by day, or depending whether the markets are in :term:`bull market` or :term:`bear market`.

+        See :term:`trading strategy` term
+        to get an overall summary of different available trading algorithms.

         A trading algoritmn can generally yield 5% - 300% yearly profit depending on the